The Increasing Influence of the Papacy

 Jesus Christ warned of religious deception that will sound appealing just before His return.
 But it was with the next revival under Justinian in 554 that the Catholic Church began its political influence.

-This papal influence continued under Charlemagne (774), Otto the Great (962), Charles the Great (1520) and Napoleon (1805).
+This papal influence continued under Charlemagne (800), Otto the Great (962), Charles V (1520) and Napoleon (1804).
 The most recent revival began in 1870 with the reunification of Italy under Garibaldi and ended with the defeat of the World War II Axis powers of Nazi Germany and Fascist Italy (led by Hitler and Mussolini) in 1945.

 It was during these last six revivals that the papacy turned the Roman Empire into the Holy Roman Empire.
 The Bible shows there will be one more revival of the Roman Empire under the influence of the papacy.